Diverse classrooms, diverse teachers

 The immigrant label

-Living between two cultures adds complexity to the daily lives of the children of immigrants.
+Living between two cultures adds complexity to the daily lives of immigrant children.
 Not only because of the ordeal of change, but because integration is a very long process.
 "You have to rediscover your 'self'.
 The reality is that I am not 100% Catalan.
 I have Moroccan origins and I grew up in Catalan culture: this confusion of identities takes years to assimilate," reflects El Hamidi.
-In fact, her education has also changed her relationship with languages, which evolves over the years.
-She categorizes it this way: "Catalan is my language from here, I think in Catalan and it comes out when I express affection.
+In fact, her education has also made her change her relationship with languages, which evolves over the years.
+She categorizes it like this: "Catalan is my language from here, I think in Catalan and it comes out when I express affection.
 Formality, I find it in English.
 Spontaneity, in Arabic," she states.
 Family, her culture of origin, and her father as a figure of reference, have served as her roots but have not limited her expectations: "We have lived in a very warm environment, they have protected us and allowed us to live, travel, study.
 I do not come from a conservative culture.
-Religion exists but it does not limit me, the limits are my convictions."
+Religion exists but it does not limit me, the limits are my convictions".

 Participation in Catalan identity, for her, has nothing to do with her origin or religion.
-It has to do with language –"if you don't have the language, you have a barrier, it closes doors for you"– and with participation in local culture, activities and popular festivals –"they are a form of inclusion", she defends–.
-But it goes much further: "Respect, punctuality, responsibility, being hardworking, honest, with these things I feel very Catalan, they are values I have learned here.
-I think it would be hard for me to live in Morocco", she admits.
+It has to do with language –"if you don't have the language, you have a barrier, it closes doors to you"– and with participation in local culture, activities, and popular festivals –"they are a form of inclusion", she defends–.
+But it goes much further: "Respect, punctuality, responsibility, being hardworking, honest, with that I feel very Catalan, they are values I have learned here.
+I think it would be difficult for me to live in Morocco", she admits.

-And despite this, El Hamidi continues to be seen as an immigrant, twenty-five years later.
+And despite that, El Hamidi continues to be seen as an immigrant, twenty-five years later.
 It's a battle she considers lost.
 "They put the label on me when I arrived and I still wear it.
-I've accepted it and it no longer affects me because I see I can't change it.
+I have accepted it and it no longer affects me because I see that I cannot change it.
 We'll see how many generations it will take", she laments.
-Although she hasn't felt excluded or marginalized because of her origin, she hasn't been able to stop being immigrant or newcomer because she isn't white and wasn't born here.
+Although she hasn't felt excluded or marginalized because of her origin, she hasn't been able to stop being an immigrant or a newcomer because she is not white and was not born here.

 "I have shown with everything I can that I am valid.
-If I think in Catalan! –she exclaims–.
-But that they still hierarchize or separate, it's annoying.
-Fingers crossed it changes", she wishes.
+I think in Catalan! –she exclaims–.
+But for them to still rank or separate, it's annoying.
+Let's cross our fingers that it changes", she wishes.
 For now, she has found that prejudices eventually come out sooner or later: "They see you as very integrated, but in the end they end up asking you if your mother wears a veil, where your parents were born, if you eat pork...
-But why do I have to explain all this?", she wonders.
+But why do I have to explain all this?", she asks herself.

 stats